 Individual Skill: Advanced Soccer Moves

 Beating a player 1-on-1 is one of the most difficult scenarios in a game.
 Pace and strength can be enough to get you past an opposition player sometimes.

 More often than not, it will take a little bit more than that.
 Individual skill moves to beat a defender are crucial for all players in the modern era.

 Not everyone is expected to be able to pull off pieces of magic like Messi, Ronaldo, or Neymar, but all players should have a certain amount of advanced moves in their locker.

-The step-over is something that we see in every game.
-It is a demonstration of quick feet where a player feints a change of direction by throwing his/her foot over the ball, then quickly shifts the ball in the opposite direction and accelerates away from the defender.
+The step-over is a demonstration of quick feet where a player feints a change of direction by throwing a foot over the ball, then quickly shifts the ball in the opposite direction and accelerates away from the defender.